CryptoManufaktur-io/chainlink-docker/README.md

 Create `.env` from `default.env` and edit it:
 `cp default.env .env && nano .env`

-Set the `COMPOSE_FILE` to the mix of chainlink and eth1 you wish to run.
+Set the `COMPOSE_FILE` to the mix of chainlink and eth node you wish to run.
 If you are going to use a 3rd-party or off-server, set it to just `chainlink.yml`.
-Pay attention to the networks supported by the different eth1 clients.
+Pay attention to the networks supported by the different eth clients.

-Set the `ETH1_NODE` to the address of the eth1 service.
+Set the `ETH_NODE_1` to the address of the eth service.
 Leave as-is for local, or use a 3rd-party `wss://` address.
-Set the `ETH1_FAILOVER_NODE` to the address of the failover eth1 service.
-This is set to same as the local node by default, and needs to be `https://` for an external / 3rd-party failover.
+Set `ETH_NODE_2` and `ETH_NODE_3` to failover eth services.

 Set the `PGSQL_URL`.
 If it's local for dev purposes, it can be `postgresql://postgres:postgres@pg_chainlink:5432/chainlink?sslmode=disable`.
 For an external
 DB, TLS should be enabled, and it'll be `postgresql://USER:PASSWORD@HOST:5432/chainlink?sslrootcert=/secrets/tls/pgsqlca.pem`, assuming the DB is called `chainlink`.

 Set the `NETWORK_ID` to the id of the network you are going to be on.

-Adjust `ETH1_NETWORK` to match the network, if you are going to use a local eth1.
+Adjust `ETH_NETWORK` to match the network, if you are going to use a local eth node.

 Adjust `LINK_CONTRACT_ADDRESS` to match the network.

-You can also adjust ports used by local eth1 and the chainlink web portal, and set the log level and chainlink version.
+You can also adjust ports used by local eth and the chainlink web portal, and set the log level and chainlink version.

-#
 # Start chainlink

 And finally: Start chainlink. `docker-compose up -d chainlink`